-Jira and Wrike are two popular and reputable project management solutions.
+Jira Software and Wrike are two popular and reputable project management solutions.
 While both tools are great, they’re very different from each other.
-Jira is specifically designed for agile software development teams, whereas Wrike’s versatility makes it better for managing multiple projects related to marketing, creative assets, and client work.
+Jira Software is specifically designed for agile software development teams, whereas Wrike’s versatility makes it better for managing multiple projects related to marketing, creative assets, and client work.

 Wrike is a bit more versatile and suitable for non-technical teams.
 It can give you complete visibility into your projects, resources, and workflows.
 Wrike is also a great option for managing projects for your clients, as it has built-in features for proofing, approvals, and tracking billable hours.
 Try Wrike free for two weeks—no credit card required.

-While Jira and Wrike are both great, neither made our list of the best project management software.
+While Jira Software and Wrike are both great, neither made our list of the best project management software.
 Our Golden Eggs below are the top-recommended options that we’ve identified in this category: